 Sources of indentation settings

-If there are .editorconfig files that affect the current file, the
+If there are EditorConfig or Clang-Format files that affect the current file, the

 When you reformat a part of code in a file or when code is auto-formatted on editing or pasting, ReSharper can calculate and apply indentation based on the existing indents in the rest of that file.
 You can enable or disable automatic detecting of indents with the Auto-detect indent size and style checkbox on the page of ReSharper options.

 You can also toggle the auto-detecting indents preference and view its status in the File Formatting Info window.